aws-samples/aws-modern-application-workshop/README.md

 ## Before you begin
 If this is your first time using AWS, also visit our [Getting Started](https://aws.amazon.com/getting-started/) page and get familiar with using your AWS account.

-When you are redy, begin the workshop in the [Module 1: IDE Setup and Static Website Hosting](/module-1)
+When you are ready, begin the workshop in the [Module 1: IDE Setup and Static Website Hosting](/module-1)

 ## After you complete